Thursday, 15 January 2026

 We often write about modern threats against organizations, including Ransomware, Data Exfiltration, Data Breaches, Zero-Day attacks, Hacks, Viruses, and other malware and cybercrimes.
 But the assumed context of all of those attacks is that they’re initiated by business outsiders, often Eastern European hackers, Rogue nation-states, or just plain old-fashioned individual cyber criminals writing viruses in their basements.

 Over the last two years, we’ve reported on just one story about a potential insider threat, and that was to a company we’ve all heard about, Tesla.
-A cyber criminal attempted to bribe a Tesla employee with $1 million to place a ransomware-filled thumb drive into his desktop PC.
+A cybercriminal attempted to bribe a Tesla employee with $1 million to insert a ransomware-filled thumb drive into his desktop PC.
 But the employee was trustworthy and reported the bribe to his supervisors, who, in turn, involved the FBI.
 The cybercriminal and one of his associates were caught because the honesty and integrity of a Tesla employee neutralized the threat before the attack could occur.

 Would your employees and your third-party vendors do the same for you and your business?
 All business owners and managers hope the answer is yes, but most also know it’s unlikely.